Mount Vinson Gear List

 - Small duffel – anything not flying to Antarctica can remain with you for the night.
 Before flying to Antarctica, you’ll check this in with your hotel and it will be stored until you return.

-- Ilyushin Carry-On – pack this small bag with essentials for the flight to Antarctica.
+- Small daypack – pack this small bag with essentials for the flight to Antarctica.
 Prescription meds, glacier glasses and goggles, a warm hat, gloves and mittens, sunscreen, and your passport.

-- “Go” Pile – we make a pile of gear we’ll wear onto our flight to Antarctica: expedition boots (with a pair of socks), softshell pants, baselayer top, and expedition parka.
+- “Go” Pile – we make a pile of gear we’ll wear onto our flight to Antarctica: expedition boots or waterproof snow boots (with a pair of socks), softshell pants, baselayer top, and expedition parka.

 - We flat-pack our expedition backpack into the bottom of our sled duffel along with every other expedition item.
 Anything that goes in this duffel will be inaccessible from check-in until our arrival at Union Glacier Camp (UG, for short).